 Address: 930 Pineview Drive, Kaleden (Penticton), British Columbia

 2. Oxbow RV Resort

-RV campers can set up on 54 of the 64 sites at Oxbow.
-Full service is available (30-amp power, water, and septic), and seven of the sites are pull-throughs for longer rigs up to 12 meters.
-For campers in tents, there are 10 sites, with ample grass and shady willows for comfort when the thermometer is moving up.
+RV campers and tenters can set up on 68 sites at Oxbow.
+Full service is available (30-amp power, water, and septic), and six of the sites are pull-throughs for longer rigs up to 12 meters.
+The sites offer ample grass and shady willows for comfort when the thermometer is moving up.

-If you wish to reserve a site during the peak season, there's a five-night minimum.
+If you wish to reserve a site during the peak season in July and August, there's a five-day minimum.
 If you're amazingly lucky, you might show up and score a site for a night or longer.
 Amenities include Wi-Fi, laundry, hot showers, and clean bathrooms.
 The manager underscores that "everyone likes a clean bathroom," so you can have high expectations in that regard.

 A privacy fence separates the resort from Skaha Lake Park, conveniently located across the road.
 Take the kids to cool down at the splash park, play some tennis, shoot a few basketballs, and hit the in-line hockey courts.
 Boats and Jet Skis can be rented at the marina.